microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

     - Medications

 ## Success Criteria
-- You have successfully access FHIR Dashboard app.
+- You have successfully access FHIR Dashboard app to access patient medical records and encounters.
-- You have explored patient medical records and SMART on FHIR applications.
+- You have explored SMART on FHIR applications.

 ## Learning Resources